 Tracks most activities

 The Charge 2 correctly knew when I woke up daily without fail.
 However, the Cor would seemingly take turns.
-One day it would understand when I was getting up, then another day it could only feel that I awakened hours after I really did.
-It’s likely the Cor struggled my groggy moves as I got up from the bed.
+One day it would understand when I was getting up, then another day, it could only feel that I awakened hours after I did.
+CorCor likely struggled with my groggy movements as I got up from the bed.

 You’ll also receive a few more advanced watch faces you can change, but you will have to download them, and Huami warns they’ll affect your battery life.
 All in all, the Cor has a robust set of features for a fitness tracker.

 After all this, I’m down to 48%.
-It’s safe to say the 12-day guarantee from Huami is likely an underpromise-overdeliver sort of situation, and I have seen nothing to make me believe otherwise.
+It’s safe to say the 12-day guarantee from Huami is likely an underpromise-overdeliver situation, and I have seen nothing to make me believe otherwise.
 It was a bit weird that a GPS-less fitness tracker could have about one-third the battery life of this Bip, a smartwatch using GPS, but here we are.